karanthakakr04/devops-bootcamp-exercises/9 - AWS Services/chapter9-exercises.md

 For the purpose of this exercise, we will proceed with using the `-o StrictHostKeyChecking=no` flag, but it is important to be aware of the security implications and consider implementing more secure methods in production environments.

 - [ ] Task 1: Create a shell script for deployment commands
-  - Create a new file named `server-commands.sh` in your project repository.
+  - Create a new file named `server-commands.sh` in your project repository, in this case the `9 - AWS Services/aws-exercises` directory.
   - Open the `server-commands.sh` file and add the following content:

     ```bash